-El Calafate is a city in Argentina, situated on the southern border of Lake Argentino, in the southwest part of Santa Cruz Province, near the edge of the Southern Patagonian Ice Field.
-It is an important tourist destination as the hub to visit different parts of the Los Glaciares National Park.
+El Calafate is a city in Argentina on the southern border of Lake Argentino, in the southwest part of Santa Cruz Province, near the edge of the Southern Patagonian Ice Field.
+It is an important tourist destination as the hub for visiting different parts of Los Glaciares National Park.

-El Calafate is a city in Patagonia, Argentina.
-It is situated on the southern border of Lake Argentino, in the southwest part of the Santa Cruz Province, near the edge of the Southern Patagonian Ice Field and about 320 km (200 mi) northwest of Río Gallegos.
+El Calafate is a city in Argentine Patagonia.
+It is situated on the southern border of Lake Argentino, in the southwest of the Santa Cruz Province, near the edge of the Southern Patagonian Ice Field and about 320 km (200 mi) northwest of Río Gallegos.

-The name of the city is derived from a little bush with yellow flowers and dark blue berries that is very common in Patagonia: the calafate (Berberis buxifolia) which urban legend says that, "once eaten, guarantees your return to Patagonia."
+The city's name is derived from a small bush with yellow flowers and dark blue berries that is very common in Patagonia, the Calafate (Berberis microphylla).

-El Calafate is an important tourist destination as the hub to visit different parts of the Los Glaciares National Park, including the Perito Moreno Glacier and the and the Cerro Chaltén and Cerro Torre.
-Flamingos are regularly visible from El Calafate congregating in the waters of Lago Argentino.
+Its strategic location makes it an inevitable stop for travelers.
+In addition, El Calafate is an important tourist destination as the hub to visit different parts of the Los Glaciares National Park, including the Perito Moreno Glacier as well as Cerro Chaltén and Cerro Torre.

-El Calafate experiences a cold semi-arid climate with cool to warm, very dry summers and cool to cold, slightly wetter winters.
-The city's extremes of cold and heat are moderated by the influence of the very large lake (Lago Argentino).
+El Calafate experiences a cold semi-arid climate with cool to warm, arid summers and cool to cold, slightly wetter winters.
+The city's cold and heat extremes are moderated by the influence of the vast lake (Lago Argentino).